 Credit Suisse EAM First Line of Defense Support

-Coming out of the airplane I was welcomed by the cold winter weather of Switzerland which I’m not used to but the welcoming of B360 and my host family was as warm as the summer back home in Namibia.
-Driving around on the first day in my host family’s car had me pinching myself asking myself and making sure that I was not dreaming that I am actually doing my internship in Switzerland.
+Coming out of the airplane, I was welcomed by the cold winter weather of Switzerland, which I am not used to, but the welcoming of B360 and my host family was as warm as the summer back home in Namibia.
+Driving around on the first day in my host family’s car had me pinching myself asking myself and making sure that I was not dreaming that I was actually doing my internship in Switzerland.

 Living with my Swiss host family was a really good experience but really different from back home in Namibia, they however made me feel very welcome, helped me with getting around by introducing the train system to me as it was very new for me.
 They made me feel as a part of the family by introducing me to their friends and inviting me over to their house in Arosa.

-I managed to take this opportunity to explore Europe and Switzerland itself by going to different areas and places like Lucerne, well known the Transport Museum or Lugano which is quite close to Italy and is known as the Italian side of Switzerland.
+I managed to take this opportunity to explore Europe and Switzerland itself by going to different areas and places like Lucerne, well known among others for the Transport Museum, or Lugano which is quite close to Italy and is known as the Italian side of Switzerland.
 I visited the International Motor Car Show at Geneva, Mount Titlis with its glaciers and I managed to go to Germany where I visited Munich and the Bayern Munich Stadium called the Allianz Arena.
-Finally yet importantly, I enjoyed Arosa that is known as one of the best skiing areas in Switzerland.
+Last but by no means least, I enjoyed Arosa that is known as one of the best skiing areas in Switzerland.